 For our next masterclass in January 2019 we would like to invite you to a repertoire which is close to our heart and which we have performed many times now, Mozart's unsurpassable last three symphonies and the deep emotional journey of Schumann's complete published symphonic works.

-During a minimum of 95 minutes podium time you will work with a world-class orchestra, the London Classical Soloists, on your own choice of movements.
+During a minimum of 95 minutes orchestra podium time you will work with one of the UK's best chamber orchestras, the London Classical Soloists, on your own choice of movements.

-Each participant will conduct at two concerts, including a competition, at one of Central London's most beautiful venues and receive high-definition, multi-angle, edited audio and video recordings.
+Each participant will conduct at two concerts, including a competition, at an acoustically superb Central London venue and receive high-definition, multi-angle, edited audio and video recordings.

-Achim Holub, the most successful Austrian conductor of the younger generation, will coach you on technique as well as on rehearsal preparation and will give you personal feedback with comprehensive career advice.
+Additionally, he will coach you on technique as well as on rehearsal preparation and give you personal feedback with comprehensive career advice.

-Do not miss this opportunity to receive the best professional instruction available and please make sure to apply as early as possible!
+Do not miss the opportunity to receive the best professional instruction available and please make sure to apply as early as possible!

-Venue: the course will take place in SW1, Central West London, 10 minutes' walk from Victoria Station
+Venue: the course will take place in Central West London

 Number of participants: 12